aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/_index.md

 ## **Creating Charts**

 ### **Simply Creating a Chart**
-It’s simple to create a chart with Aspose.Cells for Python via .NET with the following example codes:
+It’s simple to create a chart with Aspose.Cells for Python via .NET with the following example code:

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ManipulateChart-HowToCreateColumnChart-1.py" >}}

 ### **Things to Know for Creating a Chart**

-Before creating charts it's important to understand some basic concepts that are helpful when creating charts using Aspose.Cells for Python via .NET.
+Before creating charts, it's important to understand some basic concepts that are helpful when creating charts using Aspose.Cells for Python via .NET.

 #### **Charting Objects**